Our impact as travelers begins before we set foot in a destination, and well after we have left it.

 It made me rethink, how much of this trash did we really need to create?
 What items could we reuse/recycle more so that we don’t need to throw them away?
 How can we make them last longer?

 So in my mind, the desire to be a responsible traveler is not merely a goal to travel responsibly, but to live more responsibly as well.
-One way is by finding more ways to significantly reduce our plastic footprint by:
+One way is by finding more ways to significantly reduce our plastic footprint when you:

-- Buying products that don’t come in plastic packaging
+- Buy products that don’t come in plastic packaging

-- Choosing to reuse or refill containers whenever possible
+- Choose to reuse or refill tumblers and food containers whenever possible

-- Switching to more plastic-free alternatives like bamboo toothbrushes, metal straws, beeswax wrap, etc.
+- Switch to more plastic-free alternatives like bamboo toothbrushes, metal straws, beeswax wrap, etc.

-- Encouraging friends, family, business owners (restos and cafes you go to, hotels you visit, etc.) and government to actively support plastic reduction
+- Encourage friends, family, business owners (restos and cafes you go to, hotels you visit, etc.) and government to actively support plastic reduction

 These are not things we should only think of in the context of a weekend getaway, but in our everyday lifestyle habits.